 As supporting evidence for the use of cannabinoid products develops through robust clinical trials, the TGA will update its guidelines and expand the clinical settings and conditions for which medical cannabis may be considered for approval.

 STEP 1: Doctor consultation with patient

-An Australian-registered medical practitioner with appropriate qualifications and/or expertise for the condition requiring treatment will assess a patient to decide if cannabinoid therapy is appropriate for their condition and circumstances e.g. for a patient suffering from Chronic pain, only a specialist or GP with qualifications around this condition can make an application.
+An Australian-registered medical practitioner with appropriate qualifications and/or expertise for the condition requiring treatment will assess a patient to decide if cannabinoid therapy is appropriate for their condition and circumstances e.g. for a patient suffering from Chronic Pain, only a specialist or GP with qualifications around this condition can make an application.
 Currently the advice from the TGA, Australia's regulatory authority, is that medical cannabis should be used only when approved treatments (medical cannabis is still an unapproved product) have been tried and have failed to manage conditions and or symptoms.
-There is one exception, SAS-A application pathway, where patients with terminal conditions are able to access medicinal cannabis through a separate avenue, however this pathway is only open to patients or clinicians wanting to import medicinal cannabis.
-So it is usually quicker to apply via the usual pathway, SAS B.
+There is one exception, Special Access Scheme category A (SAS-A) application pathway, where patients with terminal conditions are able to access medicinal cannabis through a separate avenue, however this pathway is only open to patients or clinicians wanting to import medicinal cannabis.
+So it is usually quicker to apply via the usual pathway, SAS-B.

 For a patient's medical practitioner to be successful in applying for medical cannabis they will need to meet the TGA's requirements: